 7. Offer Options in the Delivery Mode

 Given that most people now access their content on smartphones, it is a good idea to offer students options in delivery mode.
-Ensure that your course content is responsive, which means that learners can access it on their tablets, PCs, laptops and smartphones.
+Ensure that your course content is responsive, which means that learners can access it on their tablets, PCs, laptops, and smartphones.

-8. Make it Engaging for the Students
+8. Make It Engaging for the Students

-An online environment provides exciting opportunities for students to engage with the course content, peers and instructors.
-So be sure to create a wide range of activities that include collaborative problem-solving, group work, and discussions.
-Also, select resources that are relevant, have a variety of viewpoints and support different learning styles.
+Also, select relevant resources, have a variety of viewpoints, and support different learning styles.
 A tip for designing each module is that it should ideally have between 3 to 5 learning objectives.
 If you have more, it means that the module is too task-oriented, or the theme is too broad.

 9. Incorporate Modern Pedagogical Practices